Governance Does Not Guarantee Responsibility

 Beyond Frameworks

-I engage with boards on:
+I engage with boards, executives, and organizations on:

 -